Read the Summary (Reading time: 0.7 minutes)

 That kind of thinking limits the meaning of the word “success,” however.
 I have a rather large dictionary that gives three basic definitions for success, and only one of them relates to material wealth.
 The other definitions include such themes as accomplishing a goal or fulfilling a standard.
 Although our culture currently focuses on wealth as an indication of success, it recognizes a much broader definition.

 The Bible uses a Greek word group that connotes success, and a little background may help you understand the emphasis of the words.
 The root word refers to a path, a road, or a journey.
 Figuratively it describes a procedure or manner in which something is done.
 You would use the word to describe someone’s path of life or manner of life, what they did or how they did it.
 One derivative is the word from which we get the English word “method.”
-The root word and its derivatives generally relate to how one does something and have no direct bearing on material gain.
+That is, the root word for “success” and its derivatives generally relate to how one does something and have no direct bearing on material gain.

 The only way to become successful is to know your purpose, set goals that will help you fulfill your purpose, then work toward those goals.
 True success is effectively using your skills to do kingdom work, which includes serving God and meeting the needs of other people.
 Kingdom success has no direct relationship with worldly success; those who are extremely successful in God’s kingdom are often failures in the world system.
 So it is very possible for you to be successful in God’s eyes without being a success in the world’s view.

-God’s standard of success for you involves your becoming the person He created you to be and allowing Him to use your unique abilities and personality to do His work through you.
+God’s standard of success for you involves your becoming the person he created you to be and allowing him to use your unique abilities and personality to do his work through you.
 That requires a radical transformation in your mind.